-Buying a home in Houston is one of the biggest financial decisions you'll make and Houston's market moves fast, varies widely by neighborhood, and has its own set of rules that catch out-of-tow and first-time buyers off guard.
+Buying a home in Houston is one of the biggest financial decisions you'll make and Houston's market moves fast, varies widely by neighborhood, and has its own set of rules that catch out-of-town and first-time buyers off guard.

 Raquel Refuerzo is a top rated, award-winning Houston buyer's agent with over 15 years of experience and hundreds of buyers helped across Greater Houston.
 Whether you're buying your first home, relocating to Houston, upsizing, downsizing, or shopping new construction, Raquel and her team will guide you through every step from figuring out your budget to handing you the keys.